Featured image source: bbc.com

-The first visible sign is a red, circular rash which develops on the skin around the tick bite.
+The first visible sign is a red, circular rash that develops on the skin around the tick bite.

-Some people who contract Lyme disease may develop a more serious illness months or even years later.
+Some people who contract Lyme disease may develop more serious illnesses months or even years later.
 There is a greater risk of this if treatment is delayed or even absent because there has been no telltale rash and the symptoms have been confused with another viral illness.
-The more serious form of Lyme disease will include nerve problems such as tingling sensations, numbness or pain, heart problems and memory issues.
+The more serious form of Lyme disease will include nerve problems such as tingling sensations, numbness or pain, heart problems, and memory issues.